Key Companies in Hampton Roads

 • Hampton Roads is located within one day's drive of 47% of United States consumers, approximately 128 million individuals.
 The region is served by I-64, the major east/west highway system connecting the East Coast to the Mississippi River corridor and is less than one hour form I-85 and I-95, the major north/south interstate systems on the East Coast.

-• 41% of residents work in a different city than they live, giving the region a cohesive culture and community.
+• Nearly 46% of residents work in a different city than they live, giving the region a cohesive culture and community.

 • Residents enjoy an average commute time of only 24 minutes, less than state and national averages.

 • The Northeast Regional Amtrak route, which runs between Boston and multiple points in Virginia, connects the Hampton Roads area with both the Mid-Atlantic region and the Northeast corridor.
-In July 2022, Amtrak began offering a third daily departure from Norfolk in addition to existing early and mid-morning departures.
+Amtrak offers three daily departures from Norfolk.

 The Physical and Digital Gateway to the East Coast